XdoctorwhoZ/blog/content/posts/20230211-psu-hm310t/index.md

 | PSM_TimeSpan   | 0x1002      | R?   |                                                                                |
 | PSM_Enable     | 0x1003      | ?    |                                                                                |
 | PSM_NextOffset | 0x10        | ?    |                                                                                |

+### ON/OFF ✅

+Use *PS_PowerSwitch* to enable or disable the output

+### Voltage and Current => Goal Vs Reel 🟨

+If you want to set the voltage and the current, use PS_SetVoltage and PS_SetCurrent.
+Those registers set the goal values.
+But if you want the real-time values use PS_Voltage and PS_Current.

+For example, you can set the current goal value with PS_SetCurrent.
+This will set the maximum current that the board will get.
+But to read the real-time consumption of the board, use PS_Current.

+### OVP/OCP ❌

+I did not find how to enable or disable OVP and OCP through Modbus registers

 **Sources**